claycarson/claycarson.github.io/_posts/Newsletter/2018-02-01-Newsletter.md

 > *- Ryan Holiday*

 Get a copy [here](https://www.amazon.com/dp/B00G3L1B8K/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1 "The Obstacle is the Way: The Timeless Art of Turning Trials into Triumph").

-## Sign Off

-Do not hesitate to reply to this months email to share links, wisdom, or thoughts.

-Thanks for reading.
-Have a great month,

-Clay